They buried him in Leicester… but on the stage, RichardRocks!

 This spectacular show, containing no fewer than 36 original songs, is the brainchild of the creative couple from Sweden, Peter Robsahm (music and lyrics) and Maria Robsahm (book and lyrics), produced by their production company, Viper Island.

-RichardRocks will convey a closer contact between the artists and audience and is cross-border between theater and concert, containing film sections, animations and imaginative lighting.
+RichardRocks will convey a closer contact between the artists and audience and is cross-border between theater and concert, containing elements of contemporary circus, film sections, animations and imaginative lighting.

-Starting in the summer of 2017 Viper Island are in the process of the show´s pre-production and the premiere will be announced in due course.
+Starting in the fall of 2018, Viper Island are in the process of the show´s pre-production and the premiere will be announced in due course.

-Check out this homepage or Facebook for regular updates.
+Check out this homepage or Facebook for future regular updates.

 Love, hatred and conspiracy… treason, murder and despair… RichardRocks deals with big themes and big emotions.
 And what about the all-important (anti-)hero?